INFO: Roadmap for ADO.NET DataSet, DataView, and DataViewManager Objects

 - ExtendedProperties collection

-provides the functionality to read and to write Extensible Markup Language (XML) data and schema through the following methods:
+The DataSet provides the functionality to read and to write Extensible Markup Language (XML) data and schema through the following methods:

-The following list describes some of the methods and the properties of the DataSet
+The following list describes some of the methods and the properties of the DataSet:

 - HasChanges property.
 This property returns True if any of the DataTable objects contain modified records.